inbo/n2khab-preprocessing/README.md

 This is the structure of the repo:

 ```
 ├── data                        <- Binary or large data!
 Copy needed data here.
 IGNORED by git.
     ├── 10_raw
     └── 20_processed            <- Either copy from a source location, or generate with code in src.
 ├── src                         <- Put scripts / R markdown files here.
-    ├── generate_XXX        <- Organize files around the same generated data source in folders.
+    ├── generate_XXX            <- Put files together that focus on a common result.
     ├── generate_YYY
     └── miscellaneous           <- For your own preparatory scripts and notebooks.
 ├── n2khab-preprocessing.Rproj  <- RStudio project file
 ├── LICENSE
 └── README.md
 ```